-The UC Davis University Library is committed to providing equal access to disabled users as articulated in the Americans with Disabilities Act (ADA).
+The UC Davis Library is committed to providing equal access to disabled users as articulated in the Americans with Disabilities Act (ADA).
 Users with disability-related needs are encouraged to request accommodations.

 Reference staff is available during normal business hours to provide the following assistance.
 However, we encourage users to make prior arrangements for assistance; periods of heavy use or light staffing at the library may impact how effectively staff may assist users.